-In Valence Bond Theory, a bond forms when two atomic valence orbitals overlap in-phase, creating a region of increased electron density between the bonded nuclei.
-The overlapping orbitals can be s, p, or spx hybrid orbitals.
+Valence Bond Theory (VBT) describes how covalent bonds form when atomic valence orbitals overlap in-phase, creating a region of increased electron density directly between the bonded nuclei.
+This fundamental concept underpins our understanding of molecular structure and reactivity.
+The orbitals involved in this overlap can be s, p, or spx hybrid orbitals.

 Bond |